PankajRawat333/MyWebSite.dev/input/posts/amazon-sqs-local-development-using-localstack.md

   - localstack
   - docker
 ---
+Amazon SQS is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+Amazon SQS moves data between distributed application components and helps you decouple these components.
+That means to test your application you will need to connect to the Amazon SQS service each time.
+For development and testing purposes, you’ll likely want to test locally.

-This is a continuation of my previous blog [Amazon S3 local development using .NET](https://rawatpankaj.com/posts/amazon-s3-local-development-using-localstack).
+This is a continuation of my previous blog [Amazon S3 local development using LocalStack](https://rawatpankaj.com/posts/amazon-s3-local-development-using-localstack).
 If you are new to LocalStack, I highly recommend you to check previous post where I have covered basic of LocalStack.

 #### Prerequisites
 - Make sure that you have a working [docker](https://docs.docker.com/get-docker/) environment on your machine before moving on.